-In July 2014, the Board and management finalised a robust internal capital adequacy assessment for regulatory purposes resulting in a reduction of the Company's minimum capital requirement for regulatory purposes from 20% to 18%.
-Lowering the minimum capital requirement provides further capacity to grow the lending book, and increase returns on capital.
+In June 2015, the Board and management finalised a robust internal capital adequacy assessment for regulatory purposes resulting in a reduction of the Company's minimum capital requirement for regulatory purposes from 18% to 17%.
+In addition we will continue to utilise the off-balance sheet lending facility to increase loans under management and ultimately earnings.